Annual Survey to Common Knowledge Groups by Joint Steering Committee (JSC): Goals, process, timeframe

 Campus Funding for Tier 1 Co-investment

-Typically, the process starts when JSC forecasts an available Tier 1 budget in discussion with the Collection Development Officers who are members of the Collection Licensing group (CLS).
-The CLS input on campus budgets provides an indication of the total number of new acquisitions that might be realistic in that fiscal year and the level of demand for consortial co-investment.
+Typically, the process starts when JSC forecasts an available Tier 1 budget in discussion with the Collection Development Officers who are members of the Shared Collections Leadership Group (SCLG), formerly called the Collection Licensing Subgroup (CLS).
+The SCLG input on campus budgets provides an indication of the total number of new acquisitions that might be realistic in that fiscal year and the level of demand for consortial co-investment.

-With the budget availability data, JSC notifies the Chairs that the survey is forthcoming and what the specific collection goals might be (if any).
+With the budget availability data, JSC notifies the Chairs of the Bibliographer Groups - now called Common Knowledge Groups (CKGs) - that the survey is forthcoming and what the specific collection goals might be (if any).
 In past years, JSC has requested input on resources that are locally licensed but might have widespread importance or where there might be cost efficiencies in handling as a Tier 1; in new digital formats such as data sets, video or images; in areas that are under-represented in consortial collections such as music, ethnic and regional studies or business; and most recently there has been a focus on ebooks.

 Selection by JSC

 JSC narrows the list to a group of resources that are within realistic budget availability for campus co-investment.
-This is typically a small number taken from more than 100 resources that are submitted by 20-25 bib groups each year.
+This is typically a small number taken from more than 100 resources that are submitted by 20 or more groups each year.

 Part of the process that JSC goes through in its evaluation includes:

-- Focusing on the top priorities for each bib group
+- Focusing on the top priorities for each group

-- Seeking common interests across bib groups (duplicate submittals are welcome)
+- Seeking common interests across groups (duplicate submittals are welcome)